AlienMiylla/WHSTechNotes/journal.md

 # December 1, 2025

 The programmers are taking photos up high with the drone I don't think it's a real job or anything because all they do is fly around and like take pictures of people or things but will I use it?
 I would use it for tonado chasing to look closer at it.

+# December 8, 2025

+Self Drving cars are dumb there not real human beings they just use AI.
+AI dosen't use real world stuff they don't know what a red light is, they don't know the speed there going on, they don't see humans crossing, yellow buses know everything because that is a real human being.
+Real people know the rules to a school bus the driver has to pick up certain students that are allowed in a school bus, picking them up at the spot then they go to school.
+After school they drop them off at there stop.
+AI misses there students and they run over them and then they just miss there stop.